 While not all buildings have additional comfort technology like in-line air purification systems and humidifiers, those that do often report that the space is more comfortable with this equipment.
 When replacing your commercial furnace, consider installing or upgrading your in-line purification system.
 The average building accumulates a large amount of dust, even with daily cleaning.
 This dust can aggravate respiratory systems in people with allergies or asthma.
 Furnaces that have in-line air purifications systems clean the air as they heat.

 In-line humidifiers can also be highly advantageous in buildings.
 In the winter months, the air in a building is naturally drier.
-When air has little moisture, it can cause dry skin, chapped lips and similar side effects.
-By adding moisture to a building with a humidifier, you can make the space feel more comfortable and warmer, even when your thermostat is set at a lower temperature.
+When the air has little moisture, it can cause dry skin, chapped lips, and similar side effects.
+By adding moisture to a building with a humidifier, you can make space feel more comfortable and warmer, even when your thermostat is set at a lower temperature.
 In addition, an in-line humidifier can help lower your heating bills.

 Schedule Your Service and Talk About a Maintenance Plan

 Depending on the size of the job and the company you choose to install your commercial furnace, you can expect the project to take between a few hours to a few days.
 After the HVAC technicians are completed with the installation, go over important details about cleaning and maintenance.
-Ask important questions, such as how often you should have the furnace cleaned, the length of the warranty on the equipment and how to work the new thermostat.
-For more information on how to prepare for a commercial furnace replacement or to schedule service with a reputable HVAC technician, call the pros at Cool Works Co.
+Ask important questions, such as how often you should have the furnace cleaned, the length of the warranty on the equipment, and how to work the new thermostat.
+For more information on how to prepare for a commercial furnace replacement or to schedule service with a reputable HVAC technician, contact the pros at Cool Works Co.